-1.4 Transfer of personal data outside the EEA (even for intra-company transfers) is, subject to certain exceptions, prohibited unless the data subject has consented or an approved transfer mechanism is used.
-Data Controllers should therefore be mindful of where they host the personal data.
+Transfer of personal data outside the EEA (even for intra-company transfers) is, subject to certain exceptions, prohibited unless the data subject has consented or an approved transfer mechanism is used.
+Data Controllers should, therefore, be mindful of where they host the personal data.

-1.5 You should also be aware that Data protection laws in Europe are currently undergoing major reform.
+You should also be aware that Data protection laws in Europe are currently undergoing major reform.
 Europe’s Data Protection Directive (which is the European legislation that national data protection laws, including the Data Protection Act 1998, are derived from) is to be replaced with a new Data Protection Regulation.
 Compliance will become harder in Europe and consequences of non-compliance riskier – with the potential of fines of up to 2% of global annual turnover.
-If you would like advice on getting ready for the new Data Protection Regulations and data protection act, our Information Law team is able to assist.
+If you would like advice on getting ready for the new Data Protection Regulations and data protection act, its fully updated to 2017.

-1.6 In light of the above you should therefore consider taking advice in the early stages of creating your company with regards to:
+In light of the above, you should, therefore, consider taking advice in the early stages of creating your company with regards to:

 - the need to make a notification to the information commissioners;